-AND can be used either as a logical operator or as a "bit by bit" operator.
-A common jargon word for "bit by bit" is "bitwise" and it will be used in the description which follows.
+AND can be used either as a logical operator or as a 'bit by bit', or 'Boolean' operator.

 As a logical operator AND is used to ensure that two conditions are met before something is done.
 For example

 IF X=9 AND Y=0 THEN PRINT "HELLO"